econmang/VueSortingVisualizer/README.md

-# VueSortingVisualizer
+# Vue Sorting Visualizer

-Simple project to learn about VueJS and creating a visualizer for sorting algorithms.
+This is a simple project to learn about VueJS by creating a visualizer for sorting algorithms.